Momentum spirals in multiphoton pair production revisited: Introduction

-For the purpose to clarify points mentioned above, therefore, in this paper, we shall revisit the vortices in multiphoton pair production in two counter-rotating fields with time delay by using the Dirac-Heisenberg-Wigner (DHW) formalism.
-The studying is focusing on the effects of time delay and the number of cycles in pulse on the momentum vortex and the number density of created particles, in two typical cases of relative carrier envelope phase as $0$ and $\pi/2$, respectively.
+For the purpose to clarify points mentioned above, therefore, in this paper, we shall revisit the spirals in multiphoton pair production in two counter-rotating fields with time delay by using the Dirac-Heisenberg-Wigner (DHW) formalism.
+The studying is focusing on the effects of time delay and the number of cycles in pulse on the momentum spiral and the number density of created particles, in two typical cases of relative carrier envelope phase as $0$ and $\pi/2$, respectively.
 Without losing generality, we shall consider four different cases of time delay and three different cycles of supercycle, subcycle and cycle between them.
-It is found that there is still an obvious vortex structure in the momentum spectrum even if in the case of subcycle.
-Some novel features and interesting phenomena for the vortex would be revealed.
+It is found that there is still an obvious spiral structure in the momentum spectrum even if in the case of subcycle.
+Some novel features and interesting phenomena for the spiral would be revealed.

 We consider the following spatially homogenous and time-varying electric field model that is composed of two counter-rotating fields with time delay \cite{Li:2017qwd,Titov:2018bgy},

 with

 where